 California dominates U.S. emissions of the pesticide and potent greenhouse gas sulfuryl fluoride.
 D.C.
 Gaeta, J. Mühle, I.J.
 Vimont, M. Crotwell, L. Hu, J.B.
 Miller, K. McKain, B.C.
 Baier, M. Zhang, J. Bao, B.R.
 Miller, and S.M.
 Miller.
 Communications Earth & Environment (2024). https://doi.org/10.1038/s43247-024-01294-x

 U.S. ethane emissions and trends estimated from atmospheric observations.
 M. Zhang, I.J.
 Vimont, S. Jordaan, L. Hu, K. McKain, M. Crotwell, D.C.
 Gaeta, S.M.
 Miller.
-Environmental Science & Technology (In Review, 2024).
+Environmental Science & Technology (2024). https://doi.org/10.1021/acs.est.4c00380

-Global satellite and in situ data indicate a larger seasonal amplitude of the global carbon cycle compared to bottom-up models.
+The Orbiting Carbon Observatory-2 (OCO-2) and in situ CO2 data suggest a larger seasonal amplitude of the terrestrial carbon cycle compared to many dynamic global vegetation models.
 R. Lei, J. Poe, D. Huntzinger, J. Liu, S. Stich, D.F.
 Baker, L. Feng, D.C.
 Gaeta, Z. Huang, S.M.
 Miller.
-Remote Sensing of Environment (In Review, 2024).
+Remote Sensing of Environment (2024). https://doi.org/10.1016/j.rse.2024.114326

 Inter-Annual Variability in Atmospheric Transport Complicates Estimation of US Methane Emissions Trends.
 L. Feng, S. Tavakkoli, S.M.
 Jordaan, A.E.
 Andrews, J.S.
 Benmergui, D.W.
 Waugh, M. Zhang, D.C.
 Gaeta, and S.M.
 Miller.
 Geophysical Research Letters (2023). https://doi.org/10.1029/2022GL100366

 Greenhouse Gas Emissions Inventory for the City of Baltimore, 2018-2020.
 D.C.
 Gaeta, J. Alumbro, K. Negandhi, C. Liang, D. Moon, S.M.
 Miller.
-Report prepared for the Baltimore Office of Sustainability (2022).
+Report prepared for the Baltimore Office of Sustainability (2022). https://www.baltimoresustainability.org/wp-content/uploads/2023/04/2020_Baltimore_GHG_inventory_v2.pdf

 City of Baltimore 2017 Greenhouse Gas Emissions Inventory Report.
 D.C.
 Gaeta, K. Negandhi, C. Liang, M. Kleckner, and S.M.
 Miller.
 Report prepared for the Baltimore Office of Sustainability (2020). https://www.baltimoresustainability.org/wp-content/uploads/2021/09/2017_Baltimore_Inventory_v5-1.pdf